rafern/canvas-ui/README.md

 Note that this does not work with generic classes.
 For that, follow the [ts-mixer documentation](https://www.npmjs.com/package/ts-mixer#mixing-generic-classes).
 There are other special cases which can also be found in the documentation.

+__WARNING__: The Mixin function applies constructors from left to right, meaning that the rightmost mixin class will override the constructor.
+Not taking this into account will lead to bugs for mixin classes that override the constructor, such as the SingleParent/MultiParent mixin classes